 How Do I Claim for a Hip Injury?

 As soon as possible after suffering from a hip injury, it is vital to seek medical attention, even if you believe the injury is nothing serious.
-Once you have received the necessary medical attention, a member of our team of personal injury solicitors can help you to establish a case and advise you on where you stand in your claim for compensation.
+Once you have received the necessary medical attention, a member of our team of specialist solicitors can help you to establish a case and advise you on where you stand with your hip injury claim.
 In cases where you were not at fault, and the injury was sustained because of negligence on behalf of someone else, then the process of starting a compensation claim can begin.